ercanse/schiphol-app-ui/README.md

 The application contains two different visualizations based on data collected using the Schiphol [Flight API](https://www.schiphol.nl/en/developer-center/page/our-flight-api-explored/).
 <br />
 The first is a _circle packing_ visualization that shows the number of origins/destinations grouped by pier.
+Circles can be zoomed in on by clicking on them.
 A circle for a country is larger if there are more flights coming from/going to that country.
 <br />
 The second is a _bar chart_ showing the number of flights per pier.